crisslokman/arch/Memo.md

 - [ ] how to create something that when i click on it a popup showsup with other bottons to click on them ??

+##
-## trying to install "Openssh" to try and ssh into my environment
+1. trying to install "Openssh" to try and ssh into my environment

-## trying to install some of other window managers such as "QTILE" "dwm" rather then the one is use "i3 wm"
+2. trying to install some of other window managers such as "QTILE" "dwm" rather then the one is use "i3 wm".

 > cause dwm is written `C` and configurable in it as well . and qtile is written in `python` .
-> > and Xmonad . written in haskel .
+> and Xmonad . written in haskel .
-> > > some say that the best are : awesome , qtile , xmonad.
+> some say that the best are : awesome , qtile , xmonad.

 3. making a new rofi theme so i can click the arch logo in polybar and run a theme that doesnot look like the one from MOD+P . i will be using the rofi theme collection as starting point to learn how to do it.